omseeth/omseeth.github.io/_posts/2024-11-23-Explaining_BERT.md

 ## Deriving explanations through attributions with Saliency

 It is reasonable to use another explainability method because these methods can differ with respect to models and datasets (consider Atanasova et al. (2020)).
 In what follows, we will implement Saliency for our BERT model and data.
+The method was introduced in this paper (Simonyan et al. 2013): [https://arxiv.org/abs/1312.6034](https://arxiv.org/abs/1312.6034).

 Saliency is a gradient based explainability approach.
+Gradient-based methods generate saliency maps by calculating the gradient of the output with respect to the input.
 Unfortunately, it requires a little different set-up for our BERT model.
 We need to change our predict function for BERT; instead of letting it make predictions from the encodings, it needs to base its predictions on the embeddings from the final hidden states of the BERT model.

 ```python
 def predict_new(embeddings, mask):